The Heinrich-Böll Cottage is located on the outskirts of Dugort village on Achill Island, Co. Mayo, Ireland.

 In 2003, the Association purchased the cottage from the Böll family to make it available to artists, writers and musicians as a retreat.
 This has become the focus of the Association’s work.

 Since 2006, the Association has been organising a Boll Memorial Weekend which takes place annually over the May bank holiday weekend.
 The three-day programme includes readings, walks, concerts and lectures.
-Due to the pandemic, the Memorial Weekend was cancelled in 2020 and will take place online in 2021.
+Due to the pandemic, the Memorial Weekend was cancelled in 2020 and took place online in 2021.
+We are happy to announce that the weekend for 2022 will be a live event.

 The association is comprised of people who live on Achill or have a special relationship to the island and to Böll as a writer, as well as members of the Böll family.